-Why do Dogs Play?
+Why Do Dogs Play?

 It may seem like an odd question, ‘why do dogs play?’ but everyone certainly loves to watch their having fun.
 Young puppies, particularly, seem to get such delight from playtime.
 This Holidays4Dogs article takes a closer at dogs at play; what games they seem to enjoy most and what benefits they gain from it.

-Play is a crucial part of growing up for dogs, because it’s how they learn about their environment and their social world.
-Playing with other dogs helps puppies to learn how to communicate with their four legged peers and learn the rules of canine etiquette.
+Play is a crucial part of growing up for dogs because it’s how they learn about their environment and their social world.
+Playing with other dogs, helps puppies to learn how to communicate with their four legged peers and learn the rules of canine etiquette.

 Certain types of play can be seen during different periods of a puppy’s life.
-Early on, they engage in mouthing play; then, they will begin to instigate play with other dogs, as well as mock fighting games.
+Early on, they engage in mouthing play.
+Then, they will begin to instigate play with other dogs, as well as mock fighting games.
 Later, play is associated with reproduction.

 Physical and mental wellbeing.

 Dogs will often play together, but it is not unusual for them to amuse themselves alone.
-It is a delight to see a fully grown dog taking pleasure from engaging with toys, all by himself.
+It is a delight to see a fully grown dog taking pleasure from engaging with toys, all by themselves.

 My own dog, Floss, will amuse herself for hours with her collection of soft toys.
 (On more than one occasion, I have had a soggy wet toy land in my face, or on top of my coffee mug!).